tox-dev/tox/docs/faq.rst

      - python -c 'import sys; sys.exit(1)'
      python --version

-Customize virtual environment creation
+Customizing virtual environment creation
 --------------------------------------

 By default tox uses the :pypi:`project` to create Python virtual environments to run your tools in.
-To change how tox creates virtual environments set environment variables to customize virtualenv.
-For example, to provision a given pip version in the virtual environment set ``VIRTUALENV_PIP`` or to enable system site packages use the ``VIRTUALENV_SYSTEM_SITE_PACKAGES``:
+To change how tox creates virtual environments you can set environment variables to customize virtualenv.
+For example, to provision a given pip version in the virtual environment you can set ``VIRTUALENV_PIP`` or to enable system site packages use the ``VIRTUALENV_SYSTEM_SITE_PACKAGES``: